Table of Contents

 Medicaid Planning Assistance

-As evidenced by the above complexities, the rules in regards to life insurance and Medicaid eligibility vary greatly based on the state in which one resides.
-Seeking the counsel of a Medicaid professional planner is key to ensuring one knows the rules in the area in which one lives.
-In addition, if you or a loved one has a life insurance policy over the face value exemption, Medicaid planning techniques are crucial for the best chance of meeting Medicaid’s asset eligibility requirement.
+As evidenced by the above complexities, the rules regarding life insurance and Medicaid eligibility vary greatly based on the state in which one resides.
+Seeking the counsel of a Medicaid professional planner is key to ensuring one knows the rules in the area in which they live.
+If you or a loved one has a life insurance policy over the face value exemption, Medicaid planning techniques are crucial for the best chance of meeting Medicaid’s asset eligibility requirement.
 Find a Medicaid planner.